Letters to Karen Carpenter

-An Advance Sale Discount price of $9.50 (+ shipping) is available HERE prior to press time.
-This price is not available anywhere else or by check.
-The check price is $14/book (which includes shipping & sales tax) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.
+The Advance Discount on this title has expired.
+Those who prefer to pay by check, the price is $20/book (which includes shipping & sales tax) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.

 Richard Allen Taylor is the author of three other poetry collections, most recently Armed and Luminous (Main Street Rag, 2016).
 His poems, articles, and reviews have appeared in Rattle, Comstock Review, The Pedestal, and Litmosphere, among others.
 A Pushcart Prize and Best of the Net nominee, Taylor formerly served as review editor for The Main Street Rag and co-editor of Kakalak.
 He and Kakalak co-editors received the Irene Blair Honeycutt Legacy Award for service to the writing community.
 After retiring from a business career, he earned an MFA in Creative Writing from Queens University of Charlotte and now resides in Myrtle Beach, SC.

 Remarkable book!
 Traversing the music of his universe while navigating the complexities of love, loss, aging and dying, Richard Allen Taylor masterfully delivers poems that had me laughing out loud at times—poems created not as comic relief from sorrow, but as natural reflections on life, myth and art.
 Photographically in words, among his poignant images Taylor captures the ravages of chemo, a husband weeping in his deceased wife’s closet, a searcher finding light in darkness: “As stars grow old, most still burn with dying/light….” ~Irene Blair Honeycutt, author of Beneath the Bamboo Sky